Medicinal Mushrooms and Other Adaptogenic Plants for Mental HealthFeb 26, 2021 07:50AM ● By Kathleen Gould and Madalyn Johnson

 ½ cup dried cranberries (or your preferred dried berry)

 ½ cup cacao nibs

 2 oz ground bee pollen (optional)

-1 cup chips of your preference (dark chocolate
+1 cup chips of your preference (dark chocolate is awesome!)

 ½ Tbsp cinnamon powder

 ½ cup honey or agave syrup to taste